-A learning plan is written.
+A Pupil Profile is written.
 This is aimed at removing barriers to learning and putting effective special provision in place that is implemented and reviewed regularly (at least termly).
 Parents are invited to discuss this plan with the relevant class teacher.
-Class teachers and the SENDCo are available for further discussion by appointment through the school of fice.
+Class teachers and the SENDCo are available for further discussion by appointment through the school office.